 Winner (Extra Features): 1Password

 1Password and LastPass both provide standard extras like password security auditing and a family dashboard, but 1Password also provides unique extras like virtual payment cards and a Travel Mode, which no other password manager offers.
-However, I like LastPass’s emergency access and account recovery options a lot more than 1Password’s — and LastPass also has an automatic password changer (but it’s currently not very useful, as it only supports around 70 sites).
-Once again, it was an extremely close matchup, but 1Password takes the lead with its unique extras.
+1Password’s password sharing option is also a lot more flexible than LastPass’s.
+However, I like LastPass’s emergency access and account recovery options — and LastPass also has country restrictions and an automatic password changer (but it only supports around 70 sites).
+Once again, it was an extremely close match, but 1Password takes the lead with its unique extras.

 1Password vs. LastPass: Plans & Pricing

 1Password and LastPass both offer paid plans for individuals and families — but unlike LastPass, 1Password doesn’t have a free plan.
-1Password’s and LastPass’s paid plans have a similar price, but LastPass provides coverage for up to 6 users with its family plan, while 1Password only covers 5 users.
-However, 1Password users can add additional users for a small extra fee, while LastPass limits its family plan to 6 users.
+1Password’s and LastPass’s paid plans have similar prices, but LastPass provides coverage for up to 6 users with its family plan, while 1Password only covers 5 users.
+However, with 1Password you can add additional users for a small extra fee, while LastPass limits its family plan to 6 users.

 1Password: Plans & Pricing